Matthew Goniwe: Activism

 Goniwe was released from prison in October 1981.
 He then moved on to become the head of department for science and mathematics at Nqweba High in Graaf-Reinet.
 In 1983, he was appointed principal at Sam Xhali Secondary in Lingelihle.
 That same year, the Cradock Youth Association (CRADOYA) was launched and Goniwe became its first Chairperson and Fort Calata, a friend and colleague, became the secretary.
 Their first protest was directed at the rental systems that were proposed by the Eastern Cape Administration Board.
 In 1983 Goniwe organised a mass meeting with Cradock residents to discuss how the community should respond to high rents.
 They formed the Cradock Residents Association and elected Goniwe its first chairperson.
 The organisation pressured the Eastern Cape Administration Board and rents were lowered.
-After the formation of the United Democratic Front (South Africa) on 20 August 1983, CRADORA became one of its affiliates.
+After the formation of the United Democratic Front on 20 August 1983, CRADORA became one of its affiliates.
 He also started underground political activities at the request of the exiled ANC.
 Under the UDF, he was in the forefront of fighting high rents, apartheid local government structures (black local authorities), and the Tricameral Parliament and their elections.
 He led CRADORA to the formation of street committees and area committees and this became known as the Goniwe Plan (G-Plan) which was adopted by the UDF nationally.
 In 1983, the Department of Education and Training (DET) tried to transfer him to Graaff-Reinet.
 The security police were wary of Goniwe and his influence as a principal at Nqweba High.
 Goniwe refused the transfer and was fired.
 The community rose up in support of him, organising school boycotts which eventually lasted fifteen months and which spread to a number of schools beyond Cradock.
 Goniwe was appointed a rural organiser for the UDF in March 1984 which resulted in permanent surveillance by the security police.
 After CRADOYA, meetings were banned and the community responded by rioting, which was put down by the police.
 On 30 March 1984, Goniwe, Fort Calata, Madoda Jacobs and Mbulelo Goniwe were detained on the suspicion that they were instigators of the school boycott which directly and indirectly led to further school boycotts within many communities in South Africa.
 Louis le Grange was Minister of Law and Order at the time and banned all meetings for three months, leading to further riots breaking out.
 While in detention, he was dismissed from his teaching post.
 Goniwe was released to a rapturous welcome on 10 October 1984 and called for a "Black Christmas", extending the boycott of white-owned shops.
 He then joined the Black Sash movement which assisted with the crisis in Cradock's schools.
 The boycott was called off in April 1985.
 In 1985, he was appointed UDF organiser and proceeded to establish liberation associations, and sector organisations within communities that were oppressed.
 He did this in 56 areas.
 On 26 June 1985, CRADORA celebrated 30 years of the Freedom Charter where Goniwe delivered the keynote address on its formation in Kliptown.